DigitaleDeltaOrg/dd-eco-api/minimal-measurement.md

 Minimal measurements often do not contain enough information.
 Therefor, the properties are not limited to the fields described above.

-At times, measurements can not be expressed in a numeric value.
+At times, measurement values can not be quantifiable.
 Example: odor, or the Braun-Blanquet scale.

 In those cases, classifiedvalue can be beneficial:

 - classifiedvalue: this represents, a value associated with a quantity when a numeric representation is not possible of feasible.
 For instance, in the case of quantity color this value could be YELLOW.